nidkil/setting-up-an-open-source-repo/docs/sections/4-tooling/jest.md

 ```

 And voila like magic Webstorm now understands the aliases and you can navigate them with Ctrl+B and code completion works.
 O yeah!

+### Getting rid of 'Unresolved function or method expect()'

+Webstorm will display a warning for Jest functions and methods.
+To get ride of these warnings you have to add the Jest Typescript definition to Webstorm.

+- File > Settings (Ctrl+Alt+S) > Languages & Frameworks > Javascript > Libraries
+- Click the 'Download...'
+- Type 'Jest'
+- Select and click 'Download & Install'

+Now Webstorm will recognize Jest functions and methods.